dotfurther/OpenDiscoverSDK/README.md

      * Form entry fields related to sensitive items
      * Policy numbers
      * Insurance
-     * 350+ entity types extracted (along with all content, in one simple API call and at a very high performance).
+     * And many more...
+See https://dotfurther.github.io/OpenDiscoverSDK/html/2caef568-f7bd-69fc-89c4-aa0d3e2c497b.htm
 * Ability to define and detect user defined custom sensitive/entity item types in extracted text and metadata.
      * Create your own entity or sensitive item definitions
-* Open Discover SDK does not use regular expressions for sensitive/entity item detection; however, user defined custom sensitive/entity items have an option to use regular expressions.
+* Open Discover SDK PII/PHI/FERPA detection expert system does not use regular expressions for detection; however, user defined custom sensitive/entity items have an option to use regular expressions.

 ## The Open Discover® SDK API is purposed for users to develop higher level document processing applications for:
 * Full text indexing/search